Tales from the Promised Land

 Thomas O’Connor is a visual artist interested in working collaboratively with people living through changes such as urban regeneration.
 He has worked in O’Devaney Gardens, Fatima Mansions and Bray.

 The Men’s Storytelling Project was an initiative of the Family Resource Centre.
 The project began in 2007 with a series of storytelling workshops facilitated by actress and playwright Bernie Downes and FRC Community Development worker, Marion Jameson.

 It ran until July 2008 while the group worked with Joe Lee to produce a recording of songs and stories recalling their memories of Dublin from the 1940s to the 1970s

 The people involved in the project were John Demspey (Bruce), John Brophy, James Moles and John Cully (Ace).

 About Me was an after-school project of the Family Resource Centre (FRC) in St. Michael’s Estate which focused on photography.

 This programme, run by photographer Darragh Shanahan, began in the summer of 2005.
-Since then, children aged between five and twelve years of age have explored and responded directly to their local area through the medium of photography.
+Children aged between five and twelve years of age explored and responded directly to their local area through the medium of photography.